Are These ‘Past Their Sell-By-Date’ Marketing Tactics Costing YOUR Tour Operator Business Money?

 Even though over 1500 people visited her inquiry form each month, only 26 on average completed it…

-That was a measly 1.7% conversion rate to leads from people actively looking for the specific type of tours Rowena’s company was offering.
+That’s a 1.7% conversion rate to leads from people actively looking for the specific type of tours Rowena’s company was offering.

-We reduced the form from an intimidating-looking 21 fields into a conversational series of 9 special ‘qualifying questions’ focusing on a prospect’s intent.
+We reduced the form from 21 fields into a conversational series of 9 special ‘qualifying questions’ focusing on a prospect’s intent.

 As you can see from the sample question below, the experience became more natural and intuitive for the site’s visitors, and also gathered actionable information Rowena’s team could use to follow up more effectively by tailoring their approach based on a visitor’s input.